kentseamons/byu-cs324-w2024/08-lab-socket-hunt/README.md

  - Sum the values of the remote ports of the `m` datagrams to derive the nonce.
    Remember the following:

-   - Each of the ports must be in host order before its value is added.
+   - Each of the ports must be in host order before its value is added (Hint: use `ntohs()`).
-   - The sum of the ports might exceed the value of the 16 bits associated with an `unsigned short` (16 bits), so you will want to keep track of their _sum_ with an `unsigned int` (32 bits).
+   - The sum of the ports might overflow the 16 bits associated with an `unsigned short` (16 bits), so you will want to keep track of their _sum_ with an `unsigned int` (32 bits).
  - Add 1 to the nonce, and prepare the new directions request with that value.
  - Send the directions request with the same local and remote ports with which